Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## Why do I wake up with shoulder or hip pain?

 **What's happening:** Your comfort layer is too firm for your body weight.
-You're not sinking in enough, so pressure builds at contact points (shoulders, hips).
+You're not cushioned enough, so pressure builds at contact points (shoulders, hips).

 **The fix:**